tanzeelajvd/privacy-enhanced-distributed-data-mining/README.md

 ## Input Data

-All datasets used in this project are **already transformed** using the Phase-1 4D rotation method.
+All datasets used in this project are **already transformed** using the Phase-1 4D rotation-based method.

 No raw or untransformed datasets are used in this phase.

-For classification tasks, the **last column is assumed to be the class label**.
+For classification experiments, the **last column of each dataset is assumed to be the class label**.

 ---